My Getting Ready Routine as a Working Mom of Two (6 and 3)

 4. Hair in a low bun.

-That is 5 minutes and still looks polished.
+That’s five minutes, and it still looks polished.

 What I keep in the car

-• Mini pack of wipes, hair ties, a spare lip balm, and a small hand cream.
+• A mini pack of wipes, hair ties, a spare lip balm, and a small hand cream.

-• Extra kid socks and a snack pouch.
+• Extra kids’ socks and a snack pouch.

-• A foldable tote for surprise school things.
+• A foldable tote for surprise school papers and last-minute requests.

 Weekend reset that helps weekdays

-• 20 minute sheet-pan prep for easy breakfasts and lunches.
+• A 20-minute sheet-pan prep for easy breakfasts and lunches.

-• Quick vacuum pass to keep floors crumb-free.
+• A quick vacuum pass to keep floors from getting crumbly fast.

 • Wash makeup brushes while the kids paint or do stickers at the table.